A wreck found in Alabama may be the last American slave ship

-If experts' suspicions are correct, it's the long-lost wreck of the Clotilda -- the last known ship to bring human cargo from Africa into the United States.
+If experts' suspicions are correct, it's the long-lost wreck of the Clotilda -- the last known ship to bring enslaved Africans into the United States.

 Its precise location has eluded archaeologists and historians since the vessel was burned in 1860 by slavers seeking to hide evidence of their illegal trafficking.
 But after the wreck was recently exposed by unusually low tides, AL.com reporter Ben Raines discovered its remains near Mobile and has taken the first step towards verifying its authenticity.

-Note: This piece has been updated to clearly describe what the Clotilda was carrying: enslaved Africans.